China Evergrande to raise US$2 billion in pre-IPO for property, car marketplace unit

 Its interest-bearing debt was about US$110 billion at year-end.

-China Evergrande Group's share price soared as much as 8.5per cent in morning trade to HKUS$16.08.
+China Evergrande Group's share price soared as much as 8.5 per cent in morning trade to HK$16.08.

 Evergrande said the FCB deal would see half of funds raised through selling existing stock and the other half by issuing new shares.
 The developer will use half of the funds for its own general corporate proposes.